Researcher

 Background

-Judith Campisi (1948–2024) spent most of her career at the Buck Institute for Research on Aging in California, with prior appointments at Lawrence Berkeley National Laboratory.
-She trained at the Boston University School of Medicine.
+Judith Campisi (1948–2024) was among the pioneering senescence biologists.
+She spent most of her career at the Buck Institute for Research on Aging in California, with prior appointments at Lawrence Berkeley National Laboratory.
+She trained at the Boston University School of Medicine and continued working through her final illness in 2024.

 Key contributions

-- Defined the senescence-associated secretory phenotype (SASP): the inflammatory and remodelling factors that senescent cells secrete to influence neighbouring tissue — a crucial reframing from senescence as cell-autonomous to senescence as a tissue-level driver of disease.
+Defined the senescence-associated secretory phenotype (SASP): the complex mix of inflammatory cytokines, chemokines, proteases, and growth factors that senescent cells secrete to influence neighbouring tissue.

 Influence

-The SASP framework underpins most modern senescence-targeted drug development.
+The SASP framework underpins essentially all modern senescence-targeted drug development.
 The recognition that senescent cells drive nearby tissue decline (rather than just sitting inertly) made senolytics a coherent therapeutic concept.
+Without Campisi’s work, the modern senotherapeutic industry would not exist in its current form.

 Related entries